Architecture

 InstanceStore with dependency injection

 Instance metadata is stored as JSON files in ~/.gibil/instances/.
 The store accepts a baseDir parameter — production uses ~/.gibil, tests use a temp directory.
 No global state, no singletons.
+Each metadata file carries its provider name so destroy/run/ssh resolve the correct cloud months after creation.

 Tech stack